-Capability 22: Vegetation inspection cycle mated le d on Ma Rubric Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 a.
+Capability 22: Vegetation inspection cycle mated loed on Ma Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 a.
 All types of vegetation inspections are consistent with minimum regulatory requirements a.
 All types of vegetation inspections are consistent with minimum regulatory requirements 3 b.
 Vegetation inspections are scheduled based on up- to-date static maps of predominant vegetation species and environment b.
-Vegetation inspections are planned to be scheduled based on up-to-date static maps of predominant vegetation species and environment 1 C. Inputs for scheduling vegetation inspections include at least annually-updated static maps of vegetation and environment c.
+Vegetation inspections are planned to be scheduled based on up-to-date static maps of predominant vegetation species and environment 1 C. Inputs for scheduling vegetation inspections include at least annually-updated static maps of vegetation in c.
 Planned inputs for scheduling vegetation inspections include up to date, static maps of vegetation and environment, as well as data on 0 annual growing conditions Crite eria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Cr • iteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric